JennWalk007/JennWalk007/README.md

 - 👋 Hi, I’m @JennWalk007
-- 👀 I’m interested in Cloud Architect and Security
+- 👀 I’m interested in DevSecOps
-- 🌱 I’m currently learning Cloud and Coding
+- 🌱 I’m currently becoming an expert in Python.
 - 💞️ I’m looking to collaborate on building and stregthening my projects
 - 📫 How to reach me LinkedIn Jennie Walker